This program contains both theory and applications and prepares you for advanced engineering work in industry or for graduate studies.

 Alternative selection: The selection of students who have applied is based on academic excellence and individual assessment.

-Advanced engineering work in industry awaits most graduates.
-Two plausible fields are telecommunications, that holds both the themes of the programme and sensor technology, that combines data collection and signal processing.
-If you prefer graduate studies, the theoretical courses are a good preparation.
+Advanced engineering work in the industry awaits most graduates.
+Two plausible fields are telecommunications, that holds both the themes of the program and sensor technology, that combines data collection and signal processing.
+If you prefer graduate studies, the theoretical courses are good preparation.

 Master's degree (two years) in electrical engineering with specialization in signal processing and wave propagation.